The Annihilation of Fish: Preservation

 The Annihilation of Fish was restored by the UCLA Film & Television Archive and The Film Foundation, in collaboration with Milestone Films, from the 35mm original picture and track negatives.
 Restoration funding was provided by the Hobson/Lucas Family Foundation.
 The restoration had its west coast premiere at the 2024 UCLA Festival of Preservation.

 Home media

-The film was not released on DVD and Blu-ray until June 17, 2025.
+The film was released on DVD and Blu-ray on June 17, 2025.